cloudinary/frontend-frameworks/DOCS.README.md

 ## Simple usage
 To following is a simple example using React.
-For more information on React and other frameworks, please navigate to the frameworks tabs.
+For more information on React and other frameworks, navigate to the frameworks tab.
 ```tsx
 // Import the cloudinary class, and the plugins you want to use
 // In this case, we import a cloudinary image type and accessibility and responsive.